tum-ens/urbs/doc/implementdoc/param-economic.rst

 adding one unit new transmission capacity to a transmission :math:`f` transferring commodities through an arc :math:`a` in support timeframe :math:`y`.
-To get the full impact of the investment within the modeling horizon this parameter is multiplied with the factor for the investment made in modeled year y :math:`I_y`.
+To get the full impact of the investment within the modeling horizon this parameter is multiplied with the factor :math:`I_y` for the investment made in modeled year :math:`y`.
 The unit of this parameter is €/MW.
 The related section for the transmission capacity investment cost in the spreadsheet corresponding to support timeframe :math:`y` can be found under the "Transmission" sheet.
 Here each row represents another transmission :math:`f` transferring commodities